Pferdchen/sudoku/README.md

 # sudoku repository

-Design and implement a sudoku algorithm with Java Swing and AWT or JavaFX.
+Design and implement a sudoku algorithm with JavaFX or JSF.

 ## ~~Sudoku deprecated~~

 A basic sudoku algorithm.
-Learn new features of JDK 13.
+Learn new features of JDK 17.

 ## Sudoku2